-Looking to take your home theater to the next level?
+Looking to take your TV viewing to the next level?
 It's time to consider investing in a soundbar.
-Soundbars are affordable, a breeze to set up and offer much improved sound quality over a standard built-inspeaker, making them more popular than larger , , and .
+Soundbars are affordable, a breeze to set up and offer improved sound quality over a standard built-inspeaker, making them more popular than larger , , and .

-In general, soundbars offer clear sound, more than one sound mode, and many work with your existing-- so you can talk to them through Amazon Alexa or your Google Assistant.
+In general, soundbars offer clear sound, more than one sound mode, and some even work with your existing-- so you can talk to them through Amazon Alexa or your Google Assistant.
 There are a lot of soundbars out there, but all offer better audio quality than what you've already got.
 With a multitude of choices available, finding the best soundbar can be tricky, but this guide can help you cut through the noise.

 To test the quality of each soundbar listed below, we compared them against similarly priced models with a combination of music and movies.
 We also took into account features such as the number ofports, multiroom capabilities, , , surround sound or .
 We have options for wireless aficionados and for people who want to literally plug their soundbar into their existing living room audio system and immediately get to watching their favorite TV shows.

-From solid bare-bones bars to Alexa-powered smart soundbar Atmos speakers, this is CNET's lineup of the best soundbars available from $100 and up.
+From solid bare-bones bars to smart Alexa-powered, Atmos speakers, this is CNET's lineup of the best soundbars available from $100 and up.
 This list is updated regularly as new products become available and are tested.

 If you're interested in setting up a multiroom sound system, a Sonos soundbar system is still the best option.
 The Sonos Arc is the company's best soundbar and includes Dolby Atmos playback, a class-leading music ecosystem, and a choice of both Google Assistant or Amazon Alexa built into the bar itself.
 The soundbar system sounds good with music and movies, and adding a pair of Ikea Symphonisk bookshelves should really boost your home theater sound experience.
 The Arc sounds a lot bigger than the cheaper Beam, which needs the $700 subwoofer on top to make it comparable in terms of sound.